About the Qualifications and Credentials Platform

 When you look up a qualification on the platform, you can trust that the info comes from official national sources and meets agreed standards.
 This verification is crucial for preventing credential fraud and keeping the platform trustworthy.

 The QCP supports the goals of the African Continental Qualifications Framework (ACQF).
 It aims to boost mobility, expand educational and job opportunities, and encourage cooperation among African nations.
-The platform helps workforce development and economic growth in the continent by making qualifications clear and easy to compare.
+The platform helps workforce development and economic growth in the continent by making qualifications and micro-credentials clear and easy to compare.

 How the platform works